 Step 10: Specify if eddy-current compensation will be performed

 set doeddy = 1

-Use this variable to specify if eddy-current compensation will be performed as part of DWI pre-processing.
-This compensation consists of an affine registration of all DWIs to the first image in the series, which is meant to mitigate distortions due to eddy currents and head motion.
+Use this variable to specify if eddy-current compensation (commonly referred to as eddy-current correction) will be performed as part of DWI pre-processing.
+This compensation consists of an affine registration of all DWIs to the first image in the series using FSL's eddy_correct, which is meant to mitigate distortions due to eddy currents and head motion.
 By default this variable is set to 1, so eddy-current compensation is performed.
 Set it to 0 to disable it.

 Step 11: Specify if the gradients will be rotated to match eddy-current compensation

 Use this variable to specify if the vectors in the diffusion-encoding gradient table will be rotated to match the rotations applied to the corresponding images by the eddy-current compensation.
 This is recommended if eddy-current compensation is performed.

 Step 12: Specify if an anatomical brain mask will be used

 set usemaskanat = 1

 Use this variable to specify if the T1-weighted scan will be used to extract the brain mask instead of the DWI scan.
 If this is set to 1, which is the default, the brain mask will be obtained by dilating the aparc+aseg.mgz from the FreeSurfer segmentation and then mapping it to DWI space.
 The aparc+aseg.mgz is used because it is created towards the end of the FreeSurfer processing steam and is therefore a more accurate volume to use as a mask.
 Dilating the aparc+aseg.mgz involves increasing the volume by a few voxels.
 To use a mask derived by thresholding the DWI scan instead, set this to 0.